 Hacienda de Guru Ram Das (HGRD) is a vibrant spiritual community of about 350 people living in Northern New Mexico just outside the city of Española.
 While many of the members of the community practice Sikh and 3HO lifestyles, the ashram welcomes all faiths with the philosophy that it is is a place where spiritual seekers join together to study, grow and excel.

 The ashram was founded by Yogi Bhajan in 1970, and he said from the earliest days that people are called to live there because they have a mission to serve humanity.
 He named it the Mother Ashram with the vision of it being a place where people could come to experience spiritual growth and individual, community, and planetary healing.
-Read his lecture that explains in more detail his vision >

 The name Hacienda de Guru Ram Das means home of the wisdom of service to all.
 It merges the local Hispanic culture with the name of the 16th century saint from India, known as Guru Ram Das, the Lord of Miracles, whose teachings of service with humility emanate throughout the community.
 Seva (selfless service) is a high priority in the lifestyle and every aspect of the community revolves around the selfless service of its sangat (congregation) members.

 The mission and vision of the community resounds in the words of Yogi Bhajan: